 In the wake of the coronavirus spread in China, the Korean government has taken multiple measures to ensure its citizens and those foreigners inside the country remain safe.
-As today, Tuesday July 9th, the number of coronavirus COVID-19 cases in Korea is 13,293; already 11,019 patients released.
-Today, 49 new cases were reported.
+As today, Friday September 18th, the number of coronavirus COVID-19 cases in South Korea is 22,657; already 19,771 patients released.
+Today, 126 new cases were reported.

 Numbers will keep increasing in the following days, but likely limited.
 Social distancing and other protocols remain in place, life inside the cities hasn’t and won’t stop.